clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/structure-formatting.rst

 * Place the image immediately after the text it helps clarify, or as close as possible.

 * Use the `Sphinx figure directive`_ to insert images and figures into the document.
-  Include both alt text and a figure name and caption.
+Include both alt text, a figure name, and caption.

   For example: